llwg/trip1/korea.md

 today i woke up in my little cave and then crawled out my little cave and then took a shower and short bath and then changed into clothes go to leave. i fetched my shoes from my shoe locker. and then remember i forgot to use the [퇴장](exit) kiosk.
 I was under impression based on the pricing charts that i would have to be paying a bunch of extra money for staying extra time or sth idk.
 However i need to pay at that the [퇴장](exit) kiosk.
 However to use the [퇴장](exit) kiosk u need to put ur Key into it.
 However i had already fetched my shoes and now the locker dont open let the key out. dam thats so awkward.

 So at front desk i said: '[결제](payment)........forgot(hand gesture that hopefully looks like "forgot")'. and then they ask me what my number is , get me to write it down. i wrote it down. they do something with they computer , say 'ok u should be able to do it now' or sth . i went over to the locker the key still dont come out. oops!.
-I went back to the front desk . they say sth like '?? does u want to enter?' and i say No and they was like ?????. and say sth like 'what country u from' and i say 'usa' and they say OK then English?. and i affirm. and they pull up google translate and get me to speak english into it i speak sth like 'i forgot to pay and the key doesnt come out'. and then they look at they computer and my number and stuff and say 'this is ur number right??' and i affirm and they say 'it dont have any other charges..?' and walk over to shoe locker and open it , walk back to computer . and look a bit and just say 'u can go it doesnt say any charges' or so. so , i went (not knowing if i had just misunderstood the pricing chart informations or i got out free because of bug or sth).
+I went back to the front desk . they say sth like '?? does u want to enter?' and i say No and they was like ?????. and say sth like 'what country u from' and i say 'usa' and they say OK then English?. and i affirm. and they pull up google translate and get me to speak english into it i speak sth like 'i forgot to pay and the key doesnt come out'. and then they look at they computer and my number and stuff and say 'this is ur number right??' and i affirm and they say 'it dont have any other charges..?' and walk over to shoe locker and open it , walk back to computer . and look a bit and just say 'u can go it doesnt say any charges' or so. so , i went (not knowing if i had just misunderstood the pricing chart informations or i got out free because of a bug or sth).

-I walked idk where was walking but i walked Away from there. i encountered a Train station. how convenient!.
+I walked away . idk where was walking but i walked Away from there. i encountered a Train station. how convenient!.
 I sat in train station a bit wondering what to do. then i thought: i want to eat mcdonalds breakfast.
 So, i decided to go to [Itaewon](이태원). because i wanted to go there in general , and also it was vaguely near the [한강](HAN RIVER) so maybe i can get mcdonalds and eat it along 한강.

 So i went to there. i hear it is more diverse than other areas of south korea. and i see that it is, at least while walking through train station.
 I walk to a mcdonalds and order food n stuff.